Nsustain/.github/profile/README.md

 so that you can replicate it
-relatively easily if you'd like to make another website based on our website or become a contributor to maintaining our website.
+relatively easily if you'd like to make another website based on our website or become a contributor to our project.

 <br>
 <br>